phylum-dev/phylum-ci/CONTRIBUTING.md

 ### Write Documentation

-The `phylum-ci` project could always use more documentation, whether as part of the official phylum-ci docs, in docstrings, or even on the web in blog posts, articles, and such.
+The `phylum-ci` project could always use more documentation, whether as part of the official phylum docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback